threefoldtech/info_grid/src/documentation/farmers/3node_building/5_set_bios_uefi.md

 ## Introduction

-In this section of the ThreeFold Farmers book, we explain how to properly set the BIOS/UEFI of your 3Node.
+In this section, we explain how to properly set the BIOS/UEFI of your 3Node.

+If you do not want to read the whole page, make sure to read [this section](#the-essential-features-of-biosuefi-for-a-3node), which covers the basics.

 Note that the BIOS mode is usually needed for older hardware while the UEFI mode is usually needed for newer hardware, when it comes to booting properly Zero-OS on your DIY 3Node.